2nd Anglo-Boer War

 The initial organisation of the IY was in the hands of a committee, headed by three prominent commanding officers of Yeomanry regiments – Lt Col Lucas (Loyal Suffolk Hussars), Lord Chesham (Royal Bucks Hussars), and the Queen’s Own Oxfordshire Hussars commander, Lord Valentia.

 There was great enthusiasm in the country for volunteering to go to South Africa.
 A high proportion of these were not in fact serving Yeomen, but new recruits who came forward because of the war.
 Horses were provided for those did not bring their own and for those who did, there was a payment of £40.
-Daily pay for the men was to be 1s 3d.
+Daily pay for the men was to be 1s 3d (£0.06 !)

 It was never envisaged that complete regiments of Yeomanry would be able to serve as a unit; instead, those who volunteered from a regiment were formed into companies in larger units.
 In Oxfordshire Lord Valentia asked for 120 volunteers (a company), but those who responded formed two companies in separate battalions (the 40th Coy of the 10th Bn and the 59th Coy of the 15th Bn).
 He was prepared to accept former members of the regiment, as well as serving yeomen, also any suitable man not an ex-member.
-Many young men chose this option as a short-term break (for a year at the most) from routine if respectable civilian jobs.
+Many young men chose this option as a short-term break (for a year at the most) from the routine of respectable civilian jobs.

 Among them was Sidney Peel, one of the new volunteers from Oxfordshire, who with telling insight, recorded the motives of his fellow recruits in the IY.